 - Cabin is very snug

-It’s easy underestimate how important the Mazda MX-5 roadster is to the Japanese firm, but now in its fourth generation since global sales began in 1989, over a million have been sold.
+It’s easy to underestimate how important the Mazda MX-5 roadster is to the Japanese firm, but now in its fourth generation since global sales began in 1989, more than a million have been sold.
 Quite an achievement considering it can hardly be described as mainstream.

 In fact, roadsters are so uncommon these days that the MX-5 has few direct rivals.
 Most obvious are the Fiat 124 Spider and its high-performance Abarth 124 Spider cousin, both of which were developed in conjunction with the MX-5.